 Children require more sleep than adults to support their rapid mental and physical growth.
-However, sleep disorders are common in children and if untreated can lead to behavioural, academic, social and developmental problems.
+However, sleep disorders are common in children and if untreated can lead to behavioral, academic, social, and developmental problems.
 Poor pediatric sleep also disrupts the parent’s sleep and family functioning and should be addressed with your physician.

 Sleep difficulties in children may occur due to:

-- Behavioural issues: Bedtime problems, resisting sleep, poor sleep patterns and difficulty falling back to sleep.
+- Behavioral issues: Bedtime problems, resisting sleep, poor sleep patterns, and difficulty falling back to sleep.

-- Medical causes: Disordered breathing during sleep such as snoring and sleep apnoea (periodic shallow or arrested breathing during sleep), and gastric problems can contribute to sleep problems in children.
+- Medical causes: Disordered breathing during sleep such as snoring and sleep apnea (periodic shallow or arrested breathing during sleep), and gastric problems can contribute to sleep problems in children.

 It's important to consult with a sleep specialist to evaluate and treat the child’s condition.
 Your child’s sleep specialist will review their symptoms and history and may ask you to maintain a diary of your child’s sleep habits.
 An overnight sleep study called a polysomnogram may be recommended to determine if your child has a sleep disorder.

-Behavioural pediatric sleep disorders may be treated by educating parents about proper sleep patterns and making the child’s bedroom conducive to sleep – cool, quiet and dark.
+Behavioral pediatric sleep disorders may be treated by educating parents about proper sleep patterns and making the child’s bedroom conducive to sleep – cool, quiet, and dark.
 If a child is overtired it can trigger parasomnias and these episodes are best managed with education and support.
 Make sure your child gets plenty of rest, is not overly stressed, and has a safe environment.